This year’s tour was to Norfolk. Wev xxxxx

 The appeal was ‘recovered’, the planning term for the Secretary of State (SoS) calling in the final decision, after the Farnham Neighbourhood Plan was found to meet the basic conditions for Neighbourhood Plans on 22 February 2017.
 With recorded appeals the Inspector makes a recommendation but the SoS’s office will decide whether they will allow the appeal.

 On 17 March the SoS’s office informed Waverley and Wates that they had until 31 March 2017 to submit representation to them resulting from the Farnham Neighbourhood Plan being found to meet the conditions and going to referendum on 4 May.
-The letter notifying the latest delay advised that a decision would be issued on or before 15 June 2017.

 The Inquiry Hearing between 16 August and 23 August was well attended by residents.
 Thank you if you attended.
 The Inspector does record residents’ interest in the appeal.
 Independent Ward Councillor Andy MacLeod participated during the Appeal Hearing particularly on the question of the Five Year Housing Land Supply and the fact that the delivery of houses is by housing developers not Waverley.
 South Farnham Residents’ Association (SOFRA) questioned several of Wates’ consultants called to provide evidence and the Bourne Conservation Group and Peter Bridgeman gave evidence to support the defence of the Appeal.

 As announced at the Society’s AGM last month, The Farnham Society Planning Committee are seeking nominations for their Amenity Awards 2017.

 Previously the nominees for the Awards have been selected by members of the Planning Committee, but this year it was decided to open up the opportunity to Society members and Farnham residents generally.